Kirsten de Keyser

 I married a Londoner, made lots of television programmes and brought up two kids.
 I love London and I won’t be going anywhere in a hurry.
 That said, since the 2008 financial crash, I have watched in horror what’s happening to our great city.

-That’s why I’m standing for selection as a Barnet & Camden Green Party candidate for the Greater London Authority in March 2020.
+That’s why I’m standing for election as the Barnet & Camden Green Party candidate for the Greater London Authority in March 2020.

 Where London was once filled with hard working, hard playing Londoners from all over the world, it is now filled with hard working, hard pressed Londoners from all over the world, barely able to keep a roof over their heads, while struggling to pay their season ticket to far away jobs, which they can’t afford to live closer to.